 Our Master of Public Health - Health Education program focuses on educational, interpersonal, community, and legislative factors that promote positive health behaviors.
 We emphasize educational interventions based on established theories of learning and behavior, as well as sound scientific data.

 Completing our program means that you will be academically and practically prepared to work as a community health educator:

 - Design and implement educational programs

 - Evaluate the effectiveness of health education interventions

 - Assist individuals and communities to better utilize techniques of health behavior change

 Not everything can be learned in a classroom.
 Through the practicum experience, you will get 400-hours of real-world practice.
 You will be able to develop skills while working in community agencies and in medical care, school, and work/site settings.

 At the end of the Master of Public Health - Health Education program, you are eligible to sit for the Credentialing Examination in Health Education, Certified Health Education Specialist (CHES) or Master Certified Health Education Specialist (MCHES).
 The examination is offered by the National Commission for Health Education Credentialing (NCHEC).
-Successfully finishing the MPH in Health Education program, means you will be able to:

 The MPH at LLUSPH